semisedlak/migratte/README.md

 $ bin/migrations migratte:rollback 3
 ```

-If migration doesn't contain "down" method or this method simply returns NULL or FALSE it is considered as "breakpoint".
+If migration doesn't contain `down()` method or this method simply returns NULL or FALSE it is considered as "breakpoint".
 Calling rollback on "breakpoint" will throw an error.
 This can be bypassed by using `--force` (or `-f`) option.

 #### Rollback strategy

 You can specify rollback strategy by using `--strategy` option.
 There are currently three strategies for rollback:

-1. by commit **"date"** (this is default) (`--strategy=date`) - rollback by commit date (last commited migration will be rollbacked first)
+1. by commit **"date"** (this is default) (`--strategy=date`) - rollback by commit date (last committed migration will be rollbacked first)
-2. by migration **"order"** (`--strategy=order`) - rollback migrations by migrations order (if you sort files by name, you will get migrations order, so last commited file will be rollbacked first)
+2. by migration **"order"** (`--strategy=order`) - rollback migrations by migrations order (if you sort files by name, you will get migrations order, so last committed file will be rollbacked first)
 3. by specific **"file"** (`--strategy=file`) - rollback specific migration file.
 You have to provide migration file name (without path) as `--file` option.
 Hint: you can omit `.php` extension.

 ### `migratte:status`